 Top Tip: Use a sharp knife to cut into the butternut squash and use extra care as it may need a little muscle to slice into it.

 - Serving: enjoy this low carb butternut squash soup recipe served with a dollop of sour cream on top.
-Shaved brussel sprouts or kale chips also go well on this soup.
+Shaved brussel sprouts or kale chips also go well in this soup.

 - Storage: store in an airtight mason jar in the fridge for up to 5 days.

-- Freeze: freeze in an airtight container in the freezer for up to a month.
-To serve, remove from freezer and allow to come to thaw, then warm up on the on medium low heat for 15 minutes.
+- Freeze: freeze butternut squash soup in an airtight container in the freezer for up to a month.
+To serve, remove from freezer and allow to come to thaw, then warm up on medium-low heat for 15 minutes.

 🥣 Equipment used to make this soup